Wednesday, November 28, 2012

 Ameliorate aplomb bombastic callow drivel epitome exhort

-Ex officio infringe ingratiate interloper intrinsic inveigh
+officio infringe ingratiate interloper intrinsic inveigh

 Lassitude millennium occult permeate precipitate stringent surmise